-Time constraints normally limit the number of locations biologists sample each year.
+biologists sample each year.
 Deer collections are conducted during the months of February, March, and April.
-Collection timing must be late enough to insure that all does have been bred, but early enough to precede spring green-up when foliage density reduces the ability to readily observe and identify deer.
-The sampling window is most critical in the southern portion of the state where late breeding is a chronic problem and early green-up of native vegetation occurs.
+Collection Sample sizes for each collection site are given as N1 or timing must be late enough to insure that all does have been N2.
+Different groupings by age and sex are mandatory to acbred, but early enough to precede spring green-up when folicurately interpret condition and reproductive data.
+Total 11/2+ age density reduces the ability to readily observe and identify year old fecund (capable of breeding) does are represented as deer.
+The sampling window is most critical in the southern N1.
+Mature $2\frac{1}{2}$ + year old does are represented as N2.
+Both portion of the state where late breeding is a chronic problem N1 and N2 deer are utilized to calculate conception dates, but and early green-up of native vegetation occurs. only N2 deer are considered in the sample when reproductive rates and condition data are compared.